 Overview: How Oklahoma Cottage Laws Work

 Oklahoma cottage laws allow individuals to prepare and sell certain homemade foods from a residential kitchen without obtaining a state food establishment license.
-The program is regulated under Oklahoma statute and overseen by the Oklahoma State Department of Health.
+The program is governed by the Homemade Food Freedom Act (HB 1032, 2021; codified at 63 O.S. § 1-1119).
+The primary regulating agency is the Oklahoma Department of Agriculture, Food and Forestry (ODAFF); the Oklahoma State Department of Health is explicitly exempted from licensing and inspecting cottage food operations under the Act.

 The law is designed to encourage small-scale entrepreneurship while limiting risk by restricting sales to shelf-stable, non-potentially hazardous foods.
 Producers must follow food safety and labeling rules, even though inspections and licenses are not required.